 It’s neither vendor-driven, nor machine-driven.
 This method exploits the traditional method of composting to the hilt but customises it perfectly to suit individual needs.
 While the infrastructure comes at a few thousand rupees, a few hundred rupees is all you spend each month to keep it running.

 You can construct the portable structures yourself without the help of any expert.

 Put together a square-shaped platform using a few cement slabs.
 Leave some gap between each slab so that leachate, if any, drips down easily.
 Place a steel mesh plate on top of the slabs to prevent entry to the rodents from the bottom.
-Now, make a steel mesh ring of 3 ft diameter and 2.5 ft height.
+Now, make a steel mesh ring or a pen of 3 ft diameter and 2.5 ft height.
 Both ends should be left uncovered.
 Place this ring on the platform.
-Wrap the ring with gunny sack to avoid the contents from spilling out and messing up the surroundings.
+Wrap the pen with gunny sack to avoid the contents from spilling out and messing up the surroundings.
 This also prevents rodents from digging into the piles.
 Please note that there wasn’t any leachate leak at Rainbow.
 The dry leaves layers were absorbing all the moisture quite well.

 I doubt if anyone can go wrong with this.
 But still, if you need more info, feel free to talk to K P Singh (contacts given below).

 A cluster of four such pens needs 8ftx8ft space.
 Four sets—a total 16 mesh ring containers—will need 20ftx20ft.
 This does not include space for curing.
 This set-up can easily serve 250-275 homes.